WebThingsIO/registration-server-docker/README.md

 * Build a Docker image.
 * Install nginx on the container's host.
 * Configure your DNS zone for the domain you want to use.
-The NS records need to point to your registration server.
+The NS records need to point to your registration server, i.e. the same IP address that will end up serving `api.mydomain.org`.
 This will need to be done through your DNS host or domain registrar.

     ```
     $ dig +short NS mozilla-iot.org